pcapel/react-network-tools/README.md

 # react-network-tools
-Declarative data providers using socket.io and axios for react applications.
+Declarative and composable data providers using socket.io and axios for react applications.
 :hankey::fire::hankey::fire:

 ## Why